JackieWuuuuuu/Grading-process/README.md

 Implements a **least squares optimization** algorithm that integrates prior knowledge, co-occurrence, and spatial constraints to fit an optimal lesion relationship model.

 ### 5. `Least_squares_no.py`
-A baseline version of the least squares model **without prior knowledge** incorporated.
+A baseline version of the least squares model **without constraint** incorporated.
 Useful for ablation study and evaluating the contribution of prior terms.

 ## Use Case

 These scripts are part of a larger diabetic retinopathy research pipeline that supports lesion detection, segmentation, and grading.

-- Useful for **statistical lesion analysis
+- Useful for statistical lesion analysis
-- Helps model **clinical lesion distribution
+- Helps model clinical lesion distribution
-- Enables **ablation studies** and comparative experiments
+- Enables comparative experiments

 ## Requirements